-CONCEPT: Soft-surface non-motorized connector from the Mill City staging area to the trail connecting it to the western end of the meadow (see Summer Map ID #5a) and Mammoth Rock Trail, with additional connectivity to La Verne Street Develop a soft-surface non-motorized connector trail that will link into Mammoth Rock Trail and the meadow via the trail connection described in Summer Map ID #5a.
+CONCEPT: Soft-surface non-motorized connector from the Mill City staging area (see Summer Map ID #4) to the trail connecting it to the western end of the meadow (see Summer Map ID #5a) and Mammoth Rock Trail, with additional connectivity to La Verne Street Develop a soft-surface non-motorized connector trail that will link into Mammoth Rock Trail and the meadow via the trail connection described in Summer Map ID #5a.
 This spur, which will be ADA-accessible, should be aligned with the identified existing use-trails/roads if possible and will include an ADA-accessible constructed overlook/scenic vista area.
 ADA access may terminate at the vista point.
-16 A spur to La Verne Street should be developed as well.
-A trail to La Verne Street will provide neighborhood residents easy access to the larger trail system in the meadow as well as to the Lakes Basin.
-A La Verne Street spur alignment will require further study and will take into account private-property opportunities and constraints.
+A spur to La Verne Street should be developed as well.
 RATIONALE: This trail provides an essential, though short, link between the Mill City staging area and the trail that connects it to the meadow.
-As an ADA-accessible trail with a constructed scenicoverlook point, it will offer vista opportunities from The Bluffs to disabled users.
-This connection provides access to potential public transportation and to Mill City, which is a historic point of interest that has further connections to other area trails.
+As an ADA-accessible trail with a constructed scenic-overlook point, it will offer vista opportunities from The Bluffs to disabled users.
+This connection provides access to potential public transportation (see Summer Map ID #28) and to Mill City, which is a historic point of interest that has further connections to other area trails.
 Additionally, this alignment will take pedestrian and bicycle traffic off of Old Mammoth Road and help to minimize the use of unsafe roadside turnouts along Old Mammoth Road.
 There is good visibility in this area, which will help to prevent or mitigate conflict between users.

-17 Description CONCEPT: Sherwin Ridge access from Mill City, Mammoth Rock Trail, and the meadow Construct a soft-surface non-motorized trail from Mammoth Rock Trail heading west, wrapping around the base of the Sherwins before connecting with the trail identified in Winter Map ID #17 to access the Sherwin Ridge.
+A trail to La Verne Street will provide neighborhood residents easy access to the larger trail system in the meadow as well as to the Lakes Basin.
+NOTE: A La Verne Street spur alignment will require further study and will take into account private-property opportunities and constraints.
+CONCEPT: Sherwin Ridge access from Mill City, Mammoth Rock Trail, and the meadow Construct a soft-surface non-motorized trail from Mammoth Rock Trail heading west, wrapping around the base of the Sherwins before connecting with the trail identified in Winter Map ID #17 to access the Sherwin Ridge.
 RATIONALE: This connection creates safe access to the existing Sherwin Ridge use trail during the summer by eliminating the need for parking on unsafe turnouts along Lake Mary Road.
-Users will be able to access the Sherwins from a variety of proposed facilities, including the historic Mill City site (which also presents interpretive opportunities), the Mammoth Rock Trail, the meadow, and the borrow pit staging area.
-The option to explore further connectivity from this trail back to the borrow pit staging area, Solitude Canyon, and other destinations will be addressed by a Solitude Canyon Study Group (see Summer Map ID #19).
-NOTE: See also Summer Map ID #19.
+Users will be able to access the Sherwins from a variety of proposed facilities, including the historic Mill City site (which also presents interpretive opportunities), the Mammoth Rock Trail, the meadow, and the borrow pit staging area (see Summer Map ID #1).
+The option to explore further connectivity from this trail back to the borrow pit staging area, Solitude Canyon, and other destinations will be addressed by a Solitude Canyon/Panorama Dome Study Group (see Summer Map ID #19).
+17 Map ID # Description